-- 2.3.1 The rainwater storage tank usually represents the biggest capital investment element of a small-scale rooftop rural rainwater harvesting system and therefore require careful design to provide optimal storage capacity while keeping the cost as low as possible. - 2.3.2 Estimates of the cost of installing a complete rainwater harvesting system with installation is approximately R10 430 (including VAT) for a minimum 2500L tank including a first-flush diverter.
-The amount of R10 430 is based on revised calculations obtained from RWH service providers/installers (Annexure C). - 2.3.3 An all-inclusive maximum amount of R10 430 is recommended for a minimum 2500L tank, with all fittings and plinth, subject to NHBRC and municipal approved plans/drawings/specifications, and final costs, post NHBRC approval. - 2.3.4 Departmental quantity surveyors are to give final confirmation prior to any agreement of instruction of works.
+- 2.3.1 The rainwater storage tank usually represents the biggest capital investment element of a smallscale rooftop rural rainwater harvesting system and therefore require careful design to provide optimal storage capacity while keeping the cost as low as possible. - 2.3.2 Estimates of the cost of installing a complete rainwater harvesting system with installation is approximately R10,430.00 (including VAT) for a 2500L tank.
+The amount of R10,430.00 is based on revised calculations obtained from RWH service providers/installers (Annexure C). - 2.3.3 An all-inclusive maximum amount of R10,430.00 is recommended for a maximum 2500L tank, with all fittings and plinth, subject to NHBRC and municipal approved plans/drawings/specifications, and final costs, post NHBRC approval. - 2.3.4 Departmental quantity surveyors are to give final confirmation prior to any agreement of instruction of works.